AKalaskar15/Machine_Learning/README.md

 # Machine_Learning
-This repository has Machine Learning Examples
+This repository has Machine Learning Examples on various datasets.